avalonzone/de_coninck/README.md

 - SQL Server : MariaDB 10.5.19
 - Firewall : iptables (Open port : 22 (SSH), 443 (HTTPS), 25563-25564 (VSCODE Server Cedric), 25565-25566 (VSCODE Server Philip)
 - Active Protection : Fail2ban
-- Console Access : SSH, Key exchange only, NO password auth
+- Console Access : SSH, Key exchange only, NO password authentication
-- HTTPS/SSL: 2x 90 days free certificates (ZeroSSL) for these subdomain : cedric.avalon-zone.be, philip.avalon-zone.be
+- HTTPS/SSL: 90 days free certificates (ZeroSSL) for these subdomain : cedric.avalon-zone.be, philip.avalon-zone.be

-For best results, a similar setup should be set in place to install this project.
-Of course you might also run this project with a local instance of the Artisan server.
+For best results, a similar setup should be set in place to install the project.
+Of course you might also run this project within a local instance of the Artisan Server.

+## Prerequisites

+## Installation

+### Duplicate .env.example and rename it to .env

+    APP_USR="<admin_user>"
+    APP_PWD="<admin_password>"

+    APP_NAME=DeConinck
+    DB_DATABASE=<database_name>
+    DB_USERNAME=<database_user_name>
+    DB_PASSWORD=<database_user_password>

+## Administration & Management

+Click ont the connection menu item and use the credentials
+- login : admin@app.com
+- password :

 ## Contributing